farisachugthai/dynamic_ipython/docs/source/custom_magics.rst

     _ip = get_ipython()

-Here are 2 useful functuons for registering a magic with the global IPython instance.
+Here are 2 useful functions for registering a magic with the global IPython instance.

 .. code-block:: none